swt30/thesis/chapters/05-migration/05-migration.md

   Key to [@fig:migration-1Mearth; @fig:migration-3Mearth; @fig:migration-5Mearth; @fig:migration-10Mearth].
   The concentric dotted circles are at integer multiples of Earth's radius and the outermost solid black line is the planet's photospheric radius.
   Coloured layers show the phase structure of the planet.
-  This key does not show every phase possible in my models, only the ones that appear in [@fig:migration-1Mearth; @fig:migration-3Mearth; @fig:migration-5Mearth; @fig:migration-10Mearth].
 ](phase-key){#fig:phase-key}

 These figures show several values and trends at a glance: